 Print the stimuli.

-Figure 1 shows what these stimuli should look like when printed on an 8.5 x 11 in piece of standard white paper.
+Figure 1 shows what these stimuli should look like when printed on an 8.5 x 11 piece of standard white paper.

 Procedure for finding the blind spot

 Explain the procedure first for the left eye, then how to adjust it for the right eye.
 This procedure can be performed on one’s self, or recited to an observer to perform.